A DFH's Map of DC

 "But we have to be positive!"
 Yes, and we have every reason to be, about many things.
 For one, the solutions really are out there.
 We do know what needs to be done and we have the technology to make it happen.
 There's even, though barely, enough time to fix things.

-As to whether you will be listened to if you play hardball ... consider that Sen. Lieberman kept his gavel on the prestigious Homeland Security Committee because he threatened his former colleagues with, probably, completely defecting to the other side or resigning and letting a Republican governor appoint a replacement.
+As to whether you will be listened to if you play hardball, not that you won't have to work on your technique ...
+Consider that Sen. Lieberman kept his gavel on the prestigious Homeland Security Committee because he threatened his former colleagues with, probably, completely defecting to the other side or resigning and letting a Republican governor appoint a replacement.
 He may have worded it politely, but it was a substantively nasty position.

-If you don't play hardball, I have yet to be shown that this can have more effect than nibbling around the edges of the problem.
+If you just play nice, I have yet to be shown that this can do more than nibble around the edges of the problem.
 You aren't going to compete in terms of money and prestige with the other players, and the general public isn't going to lift their heads up from the pile of bills they're buried under to pay attention to a cause that's going along swimmingly without them.

-Maybe you could work on your messaging, and maybe if you do, then finally, your representatives will really 'get it' about how important this problem is.
+Maybe you could work on presenting your facts more clearly, and maybe if you do, then finally, your representatives will really 'get it' about how important this problem is.
 Because no one has ever thought of that before.

 Maybe you could ask even more nicely, since the problem with all previous efforts and other activists is that they just seemed too noisy and fractious.
 Because no one has ever thought of that before.

 Really, who are you kidding?
-The people who win political fights are either the squeakiest wheels or the ones with the most substantive power and willingness to use it.
+The people who win political fights are either the squeakiest wheels or the ones with the most power and willingness to use it.
 That's it.
+If politicians want to change things, they could always decide to reward different behavior.
+You did see the final Lieberman vote total, right?

 Being smart isn't enough.